dennykorsukewitz/generator-sublime-package/README.md

 **Sublime-Package** is a Sublime Text package **GENERATOR** for [yeoman](https://yeoman.io/), which creates scaffold for a sublime-package.

-We are all lazy 🦥 and only want to code 👨‍💻 if it is not already exists. \
+We are all lazy 🦥 and only want to code 👨‍💻 if it doesn't already exist. \
-So I created this yeoman generator to easily get a framework for a Sublime package.
+So I created this yeoman generator to easily get a Scaffolding for a Sublime package.

 | Repository | GitHub | Npm |
 | ------ | ------ | ------ |